mohammed-bakkali/react-calculator-state-management/README.md

-# React Calculator with useReducer
+# React Calculator Basic

 ## Description
-## Description
-This is a React calculator project that implements the `useReducer` hook for educational purposes.
-The project demonstrates how to manage complex state logic in a React application using `useReducer`.
+This is a simple React calculator project that demonstrates basic arithmetic operations like addition, subtraction, multiplication, and division.
+The project is designed to showcase the fundamental concepts of React, including state management and event handling.

 ![Calculator Screenshot](assets/images/calculator.png)